Temidayojnr/Backend-go/readme.md

 BACKEND-GO

-This is was built by Temidayo Onifade for the primary aim of sharing my software Engineering journey as a backend developer.
+This was built by Temidayo Onifade for the primary aim of sharing my software Engineering journey as a backend developer.

 Backend-go is not out here to replace anyother available technical blog out there but just to share the tools i work with, new tools i learnt to use and open source projects i've worked on.